Brewing Beer with Deep Norwegian Roots

 BYGLAND: A small brewery is making big strides forward, and its secret to success lies in rediscovering nearly forgotten Norwegian traditions.
 Master brewer Torkjel Austad discovered the power of kveik—a uniquely Norwegian brewing yeast with ancient roots.
-Today, Bygland Brewery crafts a wide variety of beers, all infused with the rich cultural heritage of Setesdal as their unifying theme.
+Today, Bygland Brewery crafts a wide variety of beer styles all using kveik, and its labels are works of art rooted in the culture of Setesdal.

 Torkjel, the founder of Bygland Brewery, has traveled the globe several times over, but the roots of Setesdal remain ever-present in his heart.
-Drawing inspiration from the region’s culture, Torkjel has incorporated traditional expressions from Setesdal into his beer production—even naming his brews after old local terms.
+Drawing inspiration from the region's culture, Torkjel has incorporated traditional expressions from Setesdal into his beer production—even naming his brews after local dialect words and legends.

 He has had a passion for brewing for a long time.
 Oh, and travelling.